Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 The Kitchari Cleanse: Ayurveda's Gold Standard

-- Tridoshic — suitable for all body types
+- Tridoshic.
+Works for all body types

-- Complete nutrition — rice and dal together provide complete protein
+- Complete nutrition.
+Rice and dal together provide complete protein

 Basic Kitchari Recipe